Kaecilius

 Kaecilius (/kaɪˈsɪliəs/) is a supervillain appearing in American comic books published by Marvel Comics, primarily as an enemy of Doctor Strange.
 The character first appeared in Strange Tales #130 (March 1965) and was created by Stan Lee and Steve Ditko.

 Kaecilius made his live-action debut in the Marvel Cinematic Universe film Doctor Strange, portrayed by Mads Mikkelsen.

 Publication history

-Kaecilius's first appeared was in Strange Tales #130 (March 1965).
-He was created by Stan Lee and Steve Ditko.